|

 The CHILD LABOR LAWS protect your health and future welfare, and protect you from unsafe activities or exploitation while working.

-- Tips or gratuities may not be used to satisfy the minimum hourly wage.
+- Tips may not be used to satisfy the minimum hourly wage.

 - Tips belong to the employee and may not be taken by the employer.